AlexEe/Go-Interview-Challenge/README.md

 - Have them explain code back to you and ask if they have questions.
 - Ask them to write the `Start_before_end()` check.
 - Ask them to write a unit test for the `Start_before_end()` check.
 - Ask them how this function could be made into more idiomatic Go code.
+(CamelCase)
 - If they don't suggest it themselves, ask them to re-write the function to be a method on `Instruction`.
 - Ask more generally how they might refactor the code in the `instructions.go` file.
 - Move onto `store.go` file and let them read through code.
 Ask to have it explained it back to you.